cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 - ``configurePipeline()``: Used to create any streams or datasets or perform any validation on the application configuration that are required by this plugin.
-- ``transform()``: This method is given a Spark RDD containing every object that is received from the previous stage.
+- ``transform()``: This method is given a Spark RDD (Resilient Distributed Dataset) containing every object that is received from the previous stage.
 This method then performs Spark operations on the input to transform it into an output RDD that will be sent to the next stage.

 Example::